taylorg8900/Obsidian-Notes-Coding/Languages/GDScript/State machines.md

 [An introduction to finite state machines and the state pattern for game development](https://www.youtube.com/watch?v=-ZP2Xm-mY4E)

+An [article](https://gameprogrammingpatterns.com/state.html) that was linked in the video above that also talks about state machines

+[this video](https://www.youtube.com/watch?v=oqFbZoA2lnU) by the same guy is way better and makes pretty much all of this not as useful lol

 Comes from the State Pattern

 Benefits of State Pattern